Main page Sep. 24

 In any case, now that Donald Trump has embraced crypto as a way of making nice with young, male voters, Kamala Harris has decided to do the same.
 During a campaign appearance on Wall Street, she raised $27 million for her campaign, and also announced that she wants to "encourage innovative technologies like AI and digital assets, while protecting investors and consumers."
 Not only will this theoretically please some subset of young, male voters, it will also gladden the hearts of a certain kind of deep-pocketed Tech Bro.

 When we first heard about cryptocurrency, several years ago, we smelled a scam.
 Nothing we have seen or heard since then has caused us to revisit that opinion.
 That said, if it's going to be a thing, then it really needs to be regulated.
 No more of this business where one guy forgets one password, and all of a sudden $100 million is lost forever.
 It would appear that both candidates are now committed to promoting crypto, while only one of them is interested in also regulating it.
-So, even after they have both had a come to Jesus moment this week (one that is not necessarily all that believable), there is still some daylight between them on this issue.
+So, even after they have both had a come-to-Jesus moment this week (one that is not necessarily all that believable), there is still some daylight between them on this issue.
 (Z)

 ...And Everyone Hates Project 2025

 Hoo boy!
-If you had any questions as to why Donald Trump is running away from Project 2025 as fast as he can, while Harris is trying to make the platform stick to him like white on rice, the newest Hart Research/Public Opinion Strategies/NBC News should give you your answers.
+If you had any questions as to why Donald Trump is running away from Project 2025 as fast as he can, while Harris is trying to make the platform stick to him like white on rice, the newest Hart Research/Public Opinion Strategies/NBC News poll should give you your answers.
 What percentage of respondents disapprove of the plan?
 How about 57%?
 And what percentage doesn't have an opinion?
 That would be 39%.
-That means that if you weren't too busy celebrating Nat'ion-(al), "Punc"tuat-ion?
-D*a*y! yesterday, and you're still sober enough to do a little math, the approval for Project 2025 is...
+That means that if you aren't too busy celebrating Nat'ion-(al), "Punc"tuat-ion?
+D*a*y! today, and you're still sober enough to do a little math, the approval for Project 2025 is...
 4%.
 Oof.

 There's no doubt that Project 2025 is fringy, but it's not THAT fringy.
 Surely more than 4% of the population believes in much of this whackadoodle stuff.
 That means that the Project 2025 folks have not done much of a job of communicating their ideas to the base.
 It does not help that the candidate is trying to pretend that he knows nothing about Project 2025, but there are still ways to get the word out, like Breitbart and Newsmax.